nansencenter/nansat/docs/source/conventions.rst

 3. Go to `<https://github.com/nansencenter/nansat>`_ and add a pull request for the newly pushed hotfix branch and assign a reviewer
 4. Let the reviewer do the following:
+  a) Wait for tests on Travis CI to pass
-  a) Check the code
+  b) Check the code
-  b) Request changes or merge the pull request into master using the online tool
+  c) Request changes or merge the pull request into master using the online tool
-  c) Delete the branch
+  d) Delete the branch
-  d) Rebase develop on top of master (again: checkout develop; use ``git rebase master``; test; push to GitHUB)
+  e) Rebase develop on top of master (again: checkout develop; use ``git rebase master``; test; push to GitHUB; check Travis CI status)
-  e) Close the issue
+  f) Close the issue

 .. note::